 Eileen Kilroy has been a part of our group since the beginning.
 She has handled all of our clerical duties and manages our Facebook page.
 She also supplies us with handouts of Irish language words and phrases appropriate to the holidays or seasons.
 Eileen is instrumental in keeping things organized.

 It’s hard to describe the level of participation that so many in the class have taken.
-Joe Dolan, iIrish columnist Katie Gagne, Sister Catherine, Brendan Delay, Shannon Thomas-Ziemnik, Karen Bennett and everyone else that has leaned over to help someone or to ask me a question to help me clarify something I said so others can understand means so much to me.
+Joe Dolan, Irish columnist Katie Gagne, Sister Catherine, Brendan Delay, Shannon Thomas-Ziemnik, Karen Bennett and everyone else who has leaned over to help someone or to ask me a question to help me clarify something I said so others can understand means so much to me.
 I don’t consider myself a teacher, more of a tour guide to Irish, so I always appreciate the help.

 Pat and Doug and all of the staff at PJ’s have welcomed and supported us over the years.
-I can’t help but smile when I think of the night Doug walked through the class and saw the hundreds of post-it notes stuck to just about everything in the room.
+I can’t help but smile when I think of the night Doug walked through the class and saw the hundreds of Post-it notes stuck to just about everything in the room.
 We were having a contest to see who could name the most things in Irish.
 He just grinned and shook his head.

 I have to admit, as an instructional language class, we’re a bit unorthodox, but we’re learning Irish and having fun doing it.
 If you would like to visit to see if the class is right for you, contact John O’Brien or myself.
 We’d love to have you.